NonnettaWu/YOLOv3_PyTorch/README.md

 ## YOLOv3_PyTorch

-With Google Colab providing a plant for training, the repository was creted to use `YOLOv3` model to detect objects.
+With Google Colab provides a plant for training, the repository was creted to use `YOLOv3` model to detect objects.
 The most codes are copied from `Bubbliiiing`.

 His repository: https://github.com/bubbliiiing